This article was refreshed in January 2022 to reflect recent research and information.

 New screening guidelines

-The American Cancer Society recently updated its guidelines for the early detection and prevention of cervical cancer.
+In 2020, the American Cancer Society updated its guidelines for the early detection and prevention of cervical cancer.
 The new guidelines start screenings at an older age and replace the Pap smear with HPV testing.

 The new guidelines state: